udaykirankavaturu/system-design/operational-transformation/README.md

 If one user deletes a range of text and another user inserts text within that range, the insertion will be effectively ignored because the text it was relative to has been removed.

 **Example:**

 - **Initial Document:** `Hello, world!`
 - **User 1 sends:** `{"op_type": "delete", "pos": 0, "text": "Hello, world!"}`
 - **User 2 sends:** `{"op_type": "insert", "pos": 7, "text": "new "}`

 If User 1's deletion is processed first, the document becomes empty.
 User 2's insertion will be transformed, but since its context is gone, it may be discarded or handled based on the specific transformation function logic.
-In our case, the transformation will likely result in a `None` operation, and the final document will be empty.
+In our case, the transformation will likely result in a `insert` operation, and the final document will be 'new'.

+If User 2's insertion is processed first, the document becomes `Hello, new world!`.
+User 1's deletion of "Hello, world!" will be transformed.
+However, with our current simple transformation logic, this scenario is treated as an ambiguous overlap, and the deletion operation is discarded.
+This would result in a final document of `Hello, new world!`.